-Experimental acoustic study of small horizontal axis wind turbines based on computational fluid dynamics and artificial intelligence approaches
+Experimental acoustic study of small horizontal axis wind turbines based on computational fluid dynamics and neural network

 Document Type : Article